sitebay/docs/CONTRIBUTING.md

         hugo server

-    This starts a local server you can use to view the Site Bay library in your browser on `http://localhost:1313/docs/`.
+    This starts a local server you can use to view the SiteBay library in your browser on `http://localhost:1313/docs/`.

     Note: The first time Hugo is run on your workstation, it needs to compile a cache of web-optimized images for each guide in the documentation library.
 This process can take 10-20 minutes.
 If you run Hugo again in the future, the cache from your first build is reused and the startup time is much faster.